 Title 1 Contact for Riverdale Elementary: Karen Barbieri ([email protected])

-Primary Job Responsiblities: Act as a Title 1 liaison with Dr. Boyd, facilitate purchase requests for RES, distribute and complete Title 1 paperwork for RES.
+Primary Job Responsiblities: Act as a Title 1 liaison with Dr. Fuller, facilitate purchase requests for RES, distribute and complete Title 1 paperwork for RES.

 Based on a school’s Needs Assessment and School Plan, Title I funds will provide your child with supplemental educational assistance for a well-rounded education.
 Title I programs generally offer: